db30/act-r-container/README.md

 docker run -i -p 4000:4000 db30/act-r-container

-Clicking on the 4000 in the top right of the window will open the Environment, and if you open the Environment and then copy the link to a new tab/window and change the environment.html at the end to expwindow.html it'll give you the experiment window viewer.
+Clicking on the 4000 in the top right of the window will open the Environment, and the "Open Experiment WIndow" button will open a window with the experiment window viewer.